 There are a variety of techniques you can implement to encourage your ELL students.
 Of these, we will focus on three baseline strategies which focus on how to reduce foreign language classroom anxiety:

-1. Don’t force it.
-If a student is not yet comfortable speaking up in class, don’t push them to do so.
+- Don’t force it.
+If a student is not yet comfortable speaking up in class, don’t push them to quite yet.
 Instead, try to work with them one-on-one until they feel ready to speak in front of their peers.
 When they do speak, make sure to acknowledge their contribution to reinforce the idea that their participation in classroom discussions is valuable.

-2. Encourage diversity in the classroom.
-Instill the idea in all of your students that a diversity of languages makes for a richer classroom experience, and that students should never laugh at their peers if they make language errors.
-You might even ask your ELL students to teach the class how to say some basic phrases in their native language: this can shift the perceived power dynamics and breed empathy among their native-English peers.
+- Encourage diversity in the classroom.
+Teach your students that a diversity of languages makes for a richer classroom experience, and that students should never laugh at their peers if they make language errors.
+You might even ask your ELL students to teach the class how to say some basic phrases in their native language: this can shift the perceived power dynamics and encourage empathy among their native-English peers.

 As you read through these three strategies, you’ll notice there’s one common denominator: making students feel welcome.
 Students who experience a welcoming learning environment are far more likely to feel safe and comfortable in the classroom.
 In turn, that safety and comfort in the classroom makes them far less likely to feel anxious during tests.